 Prerequisite: ENGC 0900 (C or higher) and eligible for READ 1106 or eligible for ENGC 1101 and READ 1106.
 Offered: Fall, Spring.
+MnTC Goals: 1.

-ENGC 1900 - Topics in Composition (1-4 cr)
+ENGC 1900 Topics in Composition

 Examination of a special topic or field in composition.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.